Colby Carthel: 2018 season

-Carthel's Lions were selected as a preseason national # 1 team and also picked to win the Lone Star Conference.
-The season started with a televised overtime thriller by beating rival Texas A&M-Kingsville for the 7th straight season, something no other Lion coach had ever done.
-The Lions then defeated William Jewell College 27–17 and Lone Star Conference foe Eastern New Mexico 21–11.
-The Lions then lost their first game of the season to 22nd ranked Colorado State Pueblo 23–13.
-The Loss to CSU-P was only the second time in the Carthel era that the Lions were held without an offensive touchdown.
-The Lions made personnel changes on offense and rebounded to soundly defeat Lock Haven (Pennsylvania) 68–6, and then avenged their only loss of the previous season by beating Midwestern State 20–19.
+Carthel's Lions were selected as a preseason national No. 1 team and also picked to win the Lone Star Conference.
+The season started with a televised overtime thriller by beating rival Texas A&M-Kingsville for the seventh straight season, something no other Lion coach had ever done.
+The Lions then defeated William Jewell 27–17 and Lone Star Conference foe Eastern New Mexico 21–11.
+The Lions then lost their first game of the season to No. 22 CSU Pueblo 23–13.
+The Loss to CSU Pueblo was only the second time in the Carthel era that the Lions were held without an offensive touchdown.
+The Lions made personnel changes on offense and rebounded to soundly defeat Lock Haven 68–6, and then avenged their only loss of the previous season by beating Midwestern State 20–19.
 The MSU game was played in odd circumstances as the Lions and Mustangs played to a 10–10 tie in the first half in Wichita Falls, Texas, but could not continue due to inclement weather.
-The schools mutually agreed to continue the second half of the game at Apogee Stadium on the campus of The University of North Texas in Denton, Texas, that following afternoon.
-After defeating MSU, the Lions lost for the first time in 5 years to A&M System rival Tarleton State University 47–21.
+The schools mutually agreed to continue the second half of the game at Apogee Stadium on the campus of North Texas in Denton, that following afternoon.
+After defeating MSU, the Lions lost for the first time in 5 years to A&M System rival Tarleton State 47–21.
 Again, the Lions rebounded by routing Western New Mexico 55–7 and defeating another cross state rival, West Texas A&M, 41–16.
 The Lions finished the season with a close win against Texas-Permian Basin 20–17 and clinched a spot in the NCAA Division II playoffs for the fourth straight season with a 41–13 win over Angelo State.
-The Lions finished the regular season with a 9–2 record, a # 15 national ranking, LSC runner-ups, and Carthel was named Lone Star Conference Coach of The Year.
-They then defeated an undefeated and top 5 ranked Minnesota-Duluth team 33–17 in the first round of the NCAA Division II Playoffs, before bowing out in a second round rematch against conference foe Tarleton State 34–28 to end the year at 10–3.
+The Lions finished the regular season with a 9–2 record, a No. 15 national ranking, LSC runner-ups, and Carthel was named Lone Star Conference Coach of The Year.
+They then defeated an undefeated and top 5 ranked Minnesota-Duluth team 33–17 in the first round of the NCAA Division II playoffs, before bowing out in a second round rematch against conference foe Tarleton State 34–28 to end the year at 10–3.